Skip to main content

 Useful Link: Derive ‘ROI’ from ‘DevOps’: An Overview of Performance and Metrics

-Key DevOps Metrics and KPI’s that stand crucial to a successful DevOps lifecycle journey:
+Key DevOps Metrics and KPI’s that are crucial to a successful DevOps lifecycle journey:

 Here, we bring the ‘Key DevOps Metrics and KPIs’ that stand crucial to a successful DevOps lifecycle journey